Aru-neema/President-s-Speech-words-extraction/README.md

 4. Plot the word cloud of each of the three speeches. (after removing the stopwords)

-## Libraries Used

-import nltk
-from nltk.corpus import inaugural from wordcloud import WordCloud

 ## Case Steps
 1. First downloaded and uploaded the required libraries for performing natural language processing
 2. Uploaded the speeches and counted the lenthg of of characters, words and sentences